Home Compare BNZL.L vs CA.PA

 Bunzl vs Carrefour: Which Stock Looks Stronger in 2026?

-Bunzl holds the cleaner structural position, with the lead spread across profitability and growth.
+Bunzl holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Carrefour still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Most of the lead runs through profitability, while growth helps make the separation broader.
-Bunzl plc leads by 15 points on the overall comparison score.
+The overall score gap is 12 points in favour of Bunzl plc.

 Trajectory Similarity